tendermint/fundraising/x/fundraising/spec/01_concepts.md

 ## Auction Types

-There are two different types of auctions in the fundraising module.
+This fundraising module provides two different types of auctions.

 ### Fixed Price Auction

-This fixed price auction is to sell a given amount of tokens in first-come, first-served basis.
+This fixed price auction is to sell a given amount of tokens in a first-come, first-served basis.

 #### What an auctioneer does
-When an auctioneer creates this fixed price auction, it must determine the following parameters.
+When an auctioneer creates a fixed price auction, it must determine the following parameters.

-- **ReceivingToken**: the denom of tokens to be auctioned,
+- **Selling Token**: the denom of tokens to be auctioned,
-- **PayingToken**: the denom of tokens to be used for payment,
+- **Paying Token**: the denom of tokens to be used for payment,
-- **Price**: fixed amount of the paying tokens to get a receiving token,
+- **Price**: fixed amount of the paying tokens to get a selling token (amount of paying tokens per selling token),
-- **AuctionStartTime**: when the auction starts,
+- **Auction Start Time**: when the auction starts,
-- **AuctionEndTime**: when the auction ends,
+- **Auction End Time**: when the auction ends,
-- **OfferingQuantity**: total amount of receiving tokens to be auctioned.
+- **Offering Quantity**: total amount of selling tokens to be auctioned.

 #### What bidders can/cannot do